TikTok: Heating

 In January 2023, Forbes reported that a "heating" tool allows TikTok to manually promote certain videos, comprising 1–2% of daily views.
 The practice began as a way to grow and diversify content and influencers that were not automatically picked up by the recommendation algorithm.
 It was also used to promote brands, artists, and NGOs, such as the FIFA World Cup and Taylor Swift.
 However, some employees have abused it to promote their own accounts or those of their spouses, while others have felt that their guidelines leave too much room for discretion.
-TikTok said only a few individuals can approve heating in the U.S. and the promoted videos take up less than 0.002% of user feeds.
-To address concerns of Chinese influence, the company is negotiating with the Committee on Foreign Investment in the United States (CFIUS) such that future heating could only be performed by vetted security personnel in the U.S. and the process would be audited by third-parties such as Oracle.
+TikTok said only a few individuals can approve heating in the US and the promoted videos take up less than 0.002% of user feeds.
+To address concerns of Chinese influence, the company is negotiating with the Committee on Foreign Investment in the United States (CFIUS) such that future heating could only be performed by vetted security personnel in the US and the process would be audited by third-parties such as Oracle.